 By Maria Caspani

-The Reuters/Ipsos poll surveyed 3,532 adults across the United States online and in English from June 9-18.
-It has a credibility interval, a margin of error, of about 2 percentage points.
+The latest Reuters/Ipsos poll surveyed 4,660 adults in English in the United States and has a credibility interval, a measure of precision, of 2 percentage points.

-(Reporting by Maria Caspani, Editing by Chris Kahn and David Gregorio)
+(Reporting by Maria Caspani; Editing by Richard Valdmanis and Lisa Shumaker)

 This story has not been edited by Firstpost staff and is generated by auto-feed.